theKashey/react-focus-lock/README.md

  - Focused tasks.
 It will aways brings you back.

 You have to use it in _every_ modal dialog, or you `a11y` will be shitty.

+This is most comprehensive focus lock/trap ever built.

+# Features
+ - no keyboard control, everything is done watching a __focus behavior__.
+Thus works always and everywhere.
+ - React __Portals__ support.
+Even if some data is in outerspace - it is [still in lock](https://github.com/theKashey/react-focus-lock/issues/19).
+ - _Scattered_ locks, or focus lock groups - you can setup different isolated locks, and _tab_ from from to another.
+ - Controllable isolation level.

 # How to use
 Just wrap something with focus lock, and focus will be `moved inside` on mount.